MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-roaming-user-profiles.md

 If you are deploying Roaming User Profiles to computers, as is typically done for Remote Desktop Services or virtualized desktop deployments, use the following procedure.
 If you are deploying Roaming User Profiles to user accounts, instead use the procedure described in [Step 5: Optionally set up Roaming User Profiles on user accounts](#step-5:-optionally-set-up-roaming-user-profiles-on-user-accounts).

-You can use Group Policy to apply Roaming User Profiles to computers running Windows 8.1, Windows 8, Windows 7, Windows Vista, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, or Windows Server 2008.
+You can use Group Policy to apply Roaming User Profiles to computers running Windows 8.1, Windows 8, Windows 7, Windows Vista, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, or Windows Server 2008.

 >[!NOTE]
 >If you set up Roaming User Profiles on computers by using Group Policy and on user accounts by using Active Directory, the computer-based policy setting takes precedence.